ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 intro: AWS Lambda is an event-driven, serverless computing platform.
 The AWS Lambda extension provides the functionality to write AWS Lambda-compatible packages by exposing a Ballerina function as an AWS Lambda function.
 ---

-The AWS Lambda extension provides the functionality to expose a Ballerina function as an AWS Lambda function.
-Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`.
+Ballerina functions can be deployed in [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) by annotating a Ballerina function with `@awslambda:Function`.

 > **Note:** An AWS Lambda function always adheres to the following function signature: <br/>`function (awslambda:Context, json|EventType) returns json|error`